anirudha-ka/qr-generator/README.md

 # qr-generator

-A QR code generator in Python
+A QR code generator in Python using FastAPI.